Dear Evan Hansen: Non-replica productions

 An Israeli production was announced on May 24, 2023, as part of the Cameri Theatre's 2023–24 season; however, it did not occur due to the impact of the Gaza war.
 It was expected to run in late 2023 and was set to be directed by Amit Apte and star Alon Sandler in the title role.
 The production later started performances in January 2025.
 Due to cast illness, the title role was played by Refael Abbas in the show's premiere.

 A Brazilian production opened on August 2, 2024, at the Teatro Liberdade, in São Paulo.
 Directed by Tadeu Aguiar, with Liliane Secco as music supervisor and scenography by Natália Lana, starring Gab Lara as Evan Hansen, Vanessa Gerbelli as Heidi Hansen, Thati Lopes as Zoey Murphy, Flavia Santana as Cynthia Murphy, Mouhamed Harfouch as Larry Murphy, Hugo Bonemer as Connor Murphy, Gui Figueiredo as Jared Kleinman, and Tati Christine as Alana Beck.
 The production ran until September 22, 2024.

 A Singaporean non-replica production by Pangdemonium Theatre Company was announced in October 2023 and was set to premiere in late 2024.
 It opened on October 11, 2024 at the Victoria Theatre and was directed by Tracie Pang.
 The production was the Southeast Asian premiere of the show and featured Filipino-born Angelo Martinez in his professional debut as Evan Hansen as well as Filipino singer and actor Gian Magdangal as Larry Murphy.
 Initially scheduled to run from October 11 to November 3, 2024, the run was extended to November 10, 2024.

-Another non-replica production will play at The Muny in St. Louis, Missouri from July 28 to August 3, 2025, coinciding with the musical's 10th anniversary and marking its Midwest regional premiere.
-Rob Ruggiero serves as director, with Beth Crandall as choreographer and Roberto Sinha as music director/conductor.The cast will feature Michael Fabisch reprising his role as Evan from the US non-equity tour.
-Also starring are Jackie Burns as Heidi, Maggie Lakis as Cynthia, Rob McClure as Larry, Afra Sophia Tully as Zoe, Joshua Bess as Connor, Bryan Munar as Jared, and Savy Jackson as Alana.
+Another non-replica production played at The Muny in St. Louis, Missouri from July 28 to August 3, 2025, coinciding with the musical's 10th anniversary and marking its Midwest regional premiere.
+Rob Ruggiero served as director, with Beth Crandall as choreographer and Roberto Sinha as music director/conductor.
+The cast featured Michael Fabisch reprising his role as Evan from the US non-equity tour.
+Also starring were Jackie Burns as Heidi, Maggie Lakis as Cynthia, Rob McClure as Larry, Afra Sophia Tully as Zoe, Joshua Bess as Connor, Bryan Munar as Jared, and Savy Jackson as Alana.